eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 ### Bonus Task - Mixing Length Parameter

 If you've finished the lab early you can explore the atmospheric boundary conditions and mixing length parameter more.
 What happens if you keep both parameters the same but change the mass?
 What about changing mass and $\alpha_{\rm MLT}$?
-Mass and b
+Mass and boundary condition?